TheAlgorithms/website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I worked on a branch other than `main`.
 - [ ] My branch is up-to-date with the Upstream `main` branch.
 - [ ] I have fixed potential errors using `yarn lint`.
-- [ ] I ran `yarn build` to check if everything still builds successfully.
+- [ ] I ran `yarn build` to check everything still builds successfully.